shubham-0206/Project/README.md

- # MINI PROJECT
+ # Clone PROJECT

- This project is created from local system.
+ This is a Clone Project of Spotify .
- Created by Shubham.
+ Designed by Shubham Mishra.